daitenshionyan/vrfbcalc-cpp/README.md

 Install all dependencies and VS.

 QCustomPlot v2.1.1 source files should be placed in `dependencies/qcustomplot`.
-The batch script `installdep.bat` can be ran to do this.
+The batch script `configure.bat` can be ran to do this.

 Configure and build by entering the following in powershell (for CMD replace `` ` `` with `^`).